DrStef/Deep-Learning-and-Digital-Signal-Processing-for-Environmental-Sound-Classification/README.md

 We develop our own pre-processing techniques for achieving best accuracy results based on Dr. Piczak Table and <i>Bansal et al.</i><br>
 <span style="color:#4169E1">  <b> At that point, and before we start working on more advanced techniques:
- - we work with ESC-10 sub-dataset.
+ - we work with the ESC-10 sub-dataset.
- - we test mel-spectrograms and wavelet transforms. <br> We will train a Convolution Neural Network with spectrograms and scalograms. <br>We target an accuracy >>90 %.   </b>
+ - we test mel-spectrograms and wavelet transforms. <br>

+ We will train a Convolution Neural Network with grayscale spectrograms and scalograms.
+We target an accuracy >>90 %. </b>

 ## ESC-10 Type of sounds/noises
 <br>